Having been a railroad telegrapher in my past life, I have a small collection of telegraph instruments which I will show on this page.

 The leather handle on the case is broken which shows that this was used a lot in its day.

 On this one you can see the shorting bar slide switch in the foreground.
-As mentioned above, another person could not send a signal unless you remembered to close your shorting switch.
+As mentioned above, another person could not send a signal on a landline unless you remembered to close your shorting switch.

 This bug has serial number 378007 and is from 1975.